BAJAJ BROKING

 How is Indexation Used for Long-Term Capital Assets?

-• The CII is a tool that measures the inflation rate and adjusts the capital gains accordingly for tax calculation
+• It measures inflation and adjusts capital gains for fair tax calculation.

 How Does Indexation Lower LTCG Tax Liabilities for Assessors?